RCRF/daylily-omics-analysis/etc/dragen_init.md

 rclone mount --vfs-cache-mode full lsmc:lsmc-dayoa-omics-analysis-us-west-2/data data

-# now detach from the tmux session leaving the mount running
+# now detach from the tmux session leaving the mount running w/ 'ctl b + d

 # new tmux session for ref build and analysis